foxBMS/foxBMS-documentation/doc/sphinx/gettingstarted/quickstart_HW_cables.rst

 ------------------------------------------------

-The connector indicated as ``Temperature sensor connector (24 pin)`` in :numref:`fig. %s <slave_diagram>` is used to connect temperature sensors to the |foxBMS Slave board|.
+The connector indicated as ``Temperature sensor connector (24 pin)`` in :numref:`fig. %s <slave_diagram>` is used to connect temperature sensors to the |BMS-Slave|.

 :numref:`Table %s <cell_temperature_connector>` describes the temperature connector.